thesave/thesave.github.io/_posts/2015-01-31-Implementing QuickSort-as-a-MicroService.markdown

   Interfaces: QuicksortInterface
 }</code></pre>

-which enables the service to accept a request from any browser.
+What it does is to enable the service to accept a request from any browser.
 How cool is that?!
 We developed an application for in-memory requests and with just 4 lines of declarative code we have it accepting calls from HTTP!
-Fire up your terminal an try this:
+Fire up your terminal and try this:

 <pre>curl -H "content-type: text/xml" -d "<quicksort><e>5</e><e>21</e><e>13</e><e>34</e><e>1</e><e>1</e><e>2</e><e>3</e></quicksort>" http://localhost:8000/quicksort</pre>